You are here

 An ACP initiative to reinvigorate the patient-physician relationship by challenging unnecessary practice burdens.

 ACP has long identified reducing administrative complexities or burdens as a priority.
-Actions taken to achieve this goal have included developing and maintaining related policy, participating in various efforts to work to alleviate specific regulatory and insurance requirements, and eliminating other unessential tasks that detract from patient care and contribute to physician "burn-out."
-However, we are now working to develop an evidence based, comprehensive approach to better address the top priority administrative complexities that are faced by ACP members.
+Ongoing actions to achieve this goal have included developing and maintaining related policy, participating in various efforts to work to alleviate specific regulatory and insurance requirements, and eliminating other unessential tasks that detract from patient care and contribute to physician "burn-out."

 ACP Strategies for This Initiative